moderndive/moderndive/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version I have done:

 * Based on CRAN's message from 2018/1/22 (UTC - 5)
     + Updated the link to the image of the sampling tub